ChrisSargent/Build-System-Tutorial-Part-1/README.md

 I've been thinking for some time that I really need to sort out a 'build system' for myself.
 After watching several tutorials I'd noticed that most of the presenters were using them and they certainly seemed to help for automating a lot of the mundane tasks I was constantly doing.
 I also wanted to start making my projects a lot more 'familiar' and trying to build them out in as modular, resuable fashion as possible.
 To do this I knew I needed a task manager and Grunt or Gulp seem to be the apps of choice just now so I decided to try Grunt.
 The thing to remember about Grunt is that it is __just__ a task runner; nothing more, nothing less.
 You install it and then you need to tell it which tasks to run and when to run them.

-This is a ‘tutorial’ I wrote whilst setting up Grunt myself, predominantly inspired by this video: https://www.youtube.com/watch?v=TMKj0BxzVgw from Will at [Learn Code Academy](https://www.youtube.com/channel/UCVTlvUkGslCV_h-nSAId8Sw) and several videos from Travis at [Dev Tips](https://www.youtube.com/channel/UCyIe-61Y8C4_o-zZCtO4ETQ) (If you haven't already you should definitely check out their YouTube channels).
+CAVEAT!
+This isn't really meant to be a tutorial as such because this is the first time I've done this and I'm not sure I'm using best practices etc. I just wanted to write it to help me learn and maybe help someone else if they ran in to some of the same issues.
+I wrote it whilst setting up Grunt myself, predominantly inspired by this video: https://www.youtube.com/watch?v=TMKj0BxzVgw from Will at [Learn Code Academy](https://www.youtube.com/channel/UCVTlvUkGslCV_h-nSAId8Sw) and several videos from Travis at [Dev Tips](https://www.youtube.com/channel/UCyIe-61Y8C4_o-zZCtO4ETQ) (If you haven't already you should definitely check out their YouTube channels).
 I don’t follow it exactly because I’m setting it up for my workflow, but I was certainly inspired by the videos to do it.
 Another really good video is from Chris Coyier of CSS Tricks here: https://www.youtube.com/watch?v=Mr2VBRdRYak.

 **Part 1**
 - Install Grunt